V-Ray GPU Render Farm: Speed Test & Real Cost (2026)

 Self-managed GPU cloud (IaaS model): You rent a virtual machine, remote desktop into it, install V-Ray yourself, manage driver updates, configure your project paths on the remote machine, and troubleshoot environment issues when they arise.
 The hourly rate is often lower, but the setup time and ongoing management fall on the artist.

-Fully managed render farm (our model): You submit a scene file.
-We handle the environment — V-Ray is pre-installed and current, GPU drivers are maintained, licensing is covered.
-If a node has a problem mid-render, our system automatically rerenders the affected frames.
-You interact with rendered output, not with machines.
+Fully managed render farm (our model): The artist submits a scene file through the portal.
+The environment is pre-configured — V-Ray is installed and kept current, GPU drivers are maintained centrally, licensing runs at the node level.
+When a node fails mid-render, the queue automatically reschedules the affected frames onto a different node.
+The artist's interaction is with rendered output and project files, not with virtual machines.

 For studios where an artist's time costs more than a few dollars per hour, the operational difference between these models is significant — particularly on deadline-driven projects where troubleshooting a remote desktop environment is not an option.